 - 1. Ordinary, customary, and accepted in the industry or occupation in which you work; - 2.
 Actually paid while performing the duties of your employment; - 3.
 Reasonable in amount and not excessive; - 4.
 Necessary to enable you to properly perform the duties of your employment; and - 5.
 Directly related to performing the duties of your occupation or employment.

-Minimum PA allowable unreimbursed employee business expenses.
+IMPORTANT: You may deduct 100 percent of your PA allowable unreimbursed employee business expenses.
 PA law does not have federal expense and percentage accounting limitations and thresholds.